cycomachead/specialistforecasting/README.md

 A forecast may have a product type associated with it.
 By default, there are two products, "Product 1" and "Product 2" which are defined in the file `/objects/SpecialistForecast__c.object`.
 They belong to the `ForecastType__c` field and you may simply add or change the fields in the metadata file with no ill effects.
 This is used mainly as a way to separate forecasts, and isn't required for the app to work properly.

 ### Building
 Currently, deployment of specialist forecasting is done using `ant`.
-Move the files from [/tools](/tools), if you'd like and run the command   `ant deployForecasts`.
+Move the files from [/tools](/tools), if you'd like and run the command   `ant deployForecast`.
 The build file will need to be adjusted fir your installation, so modify [build.properties](/tools/build.properities) to contain the info you need.
 You should also enter in your Org login information.

 There are quite a few targets contained in build.xml that aren't necessary for deployment, but may come in handy.
 ### Code Overview